 Second, Agricultural Technicians moderately value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

-Lastly, Agricultural Technicians moderately value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Agricultural Technicians moderately value Working Conditions.
+Occupations that satisfy this work value offer job security and good working conditions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.